Updated: Aug 22, 2021

 Staff understanding the typologies of procurement fraud and corruption, areas of procurement at risk, how and where it can be committed allows them to understand what risk looks like within their working environment and how they can respond to these risks in their own areas of responsibility.
 It also allows each member of staff to understand how they fit into the company’s anti-fraud strategy.

-On many occasions people that have attended courses suddenly realise having been given live case examples, that the conduct and behaviours that has gone on in their organisation warrants further scrutiny.
+On many occasions, people that have attended courses suddenly realise having been given live case examples, that the conduct and behaviours that have gone on in their organisation warrant further scrutiny.

 Organisations have introduced field compliance teams because they recognise that there is a gap in their contract management and compliance regime, that include where there are regular failures in equipment, resources can be tasked to check the route cause of the problem and whether there are bigger concerns.